ansshprasaad/Netfilx_Eda_project/README.md

+🎬 Movie Data Analysis Project
+📌 Project Overview

-This project focuses on analyzing movie dataset data to discover patterns in movie popularity, ratings, genres, and release trends.
-Using Python data science libraries, the dataset is cleaned, processed, and analyzed to generate insights through visualizations.
+This project analyzes a movie dataset to discover insights about movie popularity, ratings, genres, and release trends.
+Using Python and data analysis libraries, the dataset is cleaned, processed, and visualized to understand patterns in the movie industry.

-The goal of this project is to demonstrate practical data analysis workflow, including:
+The project demonstrates a complete data analysis workflow, including data preprocessing, exploratory data analysis (EDA), and visualization.

-Data cleaning

-Feature engineering
+🚀 Objectives

+Clean and preprocess movie dataset

+Handle missing values and incorrect data types

+Extract useful features such as Release Year

-Exploratory Data Analysis (EDA)
+Perform Exploratory Data Analysis (EDA)

-Data visualization

-Insight generation
+Visualize trends using graphs and plots

+Generate meaningful insights from the data

-Technologies Used
+🛠️ Technologies Used

 Python